eidealex/GALUPmd/FirstDraft.md

 `Rasterized` as input for **Proximity** output is `Distance`
 - `Distance` output is 'area of influence'
 Repeat the last three steps until you have created an 'area of influence' for all of your clusters

-The essence of this workflow is to create urban IDUs based on suitability analysis(?).
-First we need to convert the raster layer into a vector/polygon layer.
-We do this in order to use the **Extract by Attribute** function to show us what land has been deemed urban.
-In this case, the number '6' has been designated as urban.
-In the GRASS toolbox within QGIS there is a function called **r.to.vect**.
-This function, as its name implies, converts a raster layer (input) to a vector layer (output).
-Using the **r.to.vect** tool, we are going to convert the `iSDA_MGRS` raster layer to `iSDA_MGRS.v`.

-_probably a screenshot/video here_

-Next we need to extract the areas that are the urban land use designation - '6'.
-The tool for this is called **Extract by Attribute** which is located in the default QGIS toolbox.

-_probably a screenshot/video here_

-After we extract the urban areas that we want, the next step is to convert those areas to point clusters.
-Since we cannot convert polygons straight to points, we must convert the `iSDA_MGRS.v` layer back to raster.
-The tool for this is called **v.to.rast** located in the GRASS toolbox.

-_probably a screenshot/video here_

-Now that we have extracted the urban areas and converted them back to raster, they can now be converted to points.
-We do this in order to run a clustering algorithm, **DBSCAN**, to determine where our urban clusters are.
-The conversion from raster to point is done using the **raster pixels to points** tool located in the default QGIS toolbox.

-_probably a screenshot/video here_

-Using the points layer that we just created, it's time to calculate where our urban clusters are located.
-The tool for this task is the **DBSCAN clustering** tool in the default QGIS toolbox.

-_probably a screenshot/video here_